LLMs Do Not See Age: Assessing Demographic Bias in Automated Systematic Review Synthesis: Experimental Design

 \subsection{Task Setup}

 Each model is tasked with generating an abstractive narrative synthesis based on the full set of primary study abstracts from a systematic review.
 The target output is a concise summary approximating the published systematic review abstract.
-We evaluated two prompt conditions: a \emph{regular prompt} (Table \ref{tab:reg_prompt}), which made no reference to patient demographics, and an \emph{age-aware prompt} (Table \ref{tab:age_prompt}), which explicitly informed the model of the population group involved.
+We evaluated two prompt conditions: a \emph{regular prompt}, which did not refer to patient demographics, and an \emph{age-aware prompt}, which explicitly informed the model of the population group involved.
+Both prompts are outlined in (Table \ref{tab:reg_prompt}).
 This setup enabled assessment of whether demographic cues influence summarisation behaviour.